pkicsiny/icsc23_course/README.md

 # iCSC23 Course - Multiplatform Programming with Python

 This repository contains reference materials for the course and instructions on how to set up the tutorial environment. </br>
 - The folder `lecture_examples` contains code snippets that were shown during the lecture.
-These are not part of the tutorial and are stored here for reference only.
+These are not part of the tutorial and are stored here for reference only, so that you can try them out at home.
 - The folder `tutorial` contains the tutorial exercises.
 Please follow the steps below for the setup.

 ## Tutorial setup